MICHEFQL/ML401-Final-Project/README.md

    Anzi & Michelle: pre-processing images to png files, labeling images

-   Anzi: implementing the VIT model (from lab) and get initial metrics
+   Anzi: implemented the VIT model (from lab) and getting initial metrics

-   Michelle: working on implementing the MemSem model (from literature)
+   Michelle: created pre-processed dataset on kaggle and worked on implementing the MemSem model (from literature)